Valley rain brings water, and this potentially deadly airborne danger

 One commercial pest control service says rain brings all sorts of bugs and business.

-“Water equals bugs so when we have add moisture we have a lot more calls,” Joey Toth, owner of Pitbull Pest Control in Las Vegas, said.
+“Water equals bugs, so when we have added moisture we have a lot more calls,” Joey Toth, owner of Pitbull Pest Control in Las Vegas, said.
 “In the month or weeks after extra moisture, calls are up to 10 times normal.”

 What to watch for